dstackai/dstack/docs/docs/reference/server/config.yml.md

 ### DataCrunch

-Log into your [DataCrunch :material-arrow-top-right-thin:{ .external }](https://cloud.datacrunch.io/signin) account, click Account Settings in the sidebar, find `REST API Credentials` area and then click the `Generate Credentials` button.
+Log into your [DataCrunch :material-arrow-top-right-thin:{ .external }](https://cloud.datacrunch.io/) account, click Keys in the sidebar, find `REST API Credentials` area and then click the `Generate Credentials` button.

 Then, go ahead and configure the backend: